With 2019 coming to a close, now is the time for private foundations to think about their year-end tax strategies.

 By doing this, the foundation would avoid the excise tax on the security’s inherent capital gain while still making a grant equal to the asset’s fair market value.

 Gift Acceptance Policy

-Foundations should periodically review their gift acceptance policy to ensure it covers illiquid gifts and unusual bequests so they’re prepared to address donors who propose these types of gifts, especially at year-end.
+A foundation should periodically review its gift acceptance policy to ensure it covers illiquid gifts and unusual bequests so it’s prepared to address donors who propose these types of gifts, especially at year-end.

-Foundations should seek assistance in determining what income tax liabilities they may be subject to, what filings may be required, and whether any estimated income tax payments should be made before year-end.
+A foundation should seek assistance in determining what income tax liabilities it may be subject to, what filings may be required, and whether or not any estimated income tax payments should be made before year-end.

 Unrelated Business Taxable Income (UBTI)